Plan for Recruitment of Diverse Candidates who Meet Employment Needs

-3.2 REQUIRED COMPONENT: The provider meets CAEP minimum criteria or the state’s minimum criteria for academic achievement, whichever are higher, and gathers disaggregated data on the enrolled candidates whose preparation begins during an academic year.
+3.2 The provider meets CAEP minimum criteria or the state’s minimum criteria for academic achievement, whichever are higher, and gathers disaggregated data on the enrolled candidates whose preparation begins during an academic year.

 The CAEP minimum criteria are a grade point average of 3.0 and a group average performance on nationally normed assessments or substantially equivalent state-normed assessments of mathematical, reading, and writing achievement in the top 50 percent of those assessed.
 An EPP may develop and use a valid and reliable substantially equivalent alternative assessment of academic achievement.
 The 50th percentile standard for writing will be implemented in 2021.